How To Be Happy Again – 20 Tips To Find Happiness

 Invest in Experiences Instead Of Objects

-Not that I’m against a bit of retail therapy every now and then, buying something new will make you feel good.
-But the feelings of happiness quickly fade and then it’s time to shop again to gain a moment of happiness.
+I’m not against a bit of retail therapy occasionally; buying something new will make you feel good.
+But the feelings of happiness quickly fade, and then it’s time to shop again to gain a moment of happiness.
 On the other hand, investing in experiences will last your whole life.
 That’s because our experiences in life make up who we are.
 Going out and seeing the world can give us a new perspective on life.
-Spend time in nature and challenge yourself on hikes, go on road trips and see how life is in other places.
+Spend time in nature and challenge yourself on hikes, go on road trips, and see how life is in other places.
 Even as time passes, the memories from happy experiences will remain happy memories for life.

 Write Down A List Of The Things You Love To Do

 What makes you happy?
 Write down a list of small things that bring you joy and another of the larger goals you’d like to attain.
 Do something every day from the list of small things that make you happy, and try and spend some time working towards the larger goals.